hsanchez/hsanchez.github.io/posts/thesiswork/tools/_posts/2014-07-23-the-vesper.md

 1. [Kiwi](https://github.com/hsanchez/vesper-http) (Private) and
 2. [Violette](https://github.com/hsanchez/vesper-web) (Private)

-Please shoot me an email if you want to know more about the Vesper and its flavors (Kiwi and Violette).
+Please send me an email if you want to know more about the Vesper and its flavors (Kiwi and Violette).
 Thanks.